AgentMC/Sao19/Translate/En/Part4.md

 Tiese relaxed her arms she unintentionally hugged herself with and told Ronye switching the tone.

-"Well, if that is the way things go, I will have to take care of Tsukigaki a little more."
+"Well, if that is the way things go, I will have to take care of Tsukigake a little more."

 "Huh?
 Why?"